 9.8.5 Geotextiles

-Geotextiles surrounds, cover over haunching materials and raft foundations shall be included in the rate for the relevant scheduled item.
+Geotextiles surrounds, cover over embedment materials shall be included in the rate for the relevant scheduled item.
 This rate shall include supply, installation, lacing or fixing and testing.
 No extra payment shall be made for laps or returns.
-Soft ground geotextiles shall be paid per square metre of geotextile laid.
-Raft foundations include geogrid, geotextile and GC64-40.